- 1. Importance of lamp in Hindu Dharma

 Now let us see the points to be noted while actually using a lamp.

-As per tradition, kindling one lamp with another similar lamp is to be avoided.
+- Do not kindle one lamp with another similar lamp.
 For example if there are two niranjans (a type of lamp) in an arti platter then do not light one niranjan with another niranjan.
 Similarly do not light one pillar of lamps with another.

 There are other varieties of the lamps also such as lamp with a single wick and lamp called niranjan wherein five wicks are used.
-The Niranjan with five wicks is symbolic of duality that is the manifest energy of a deity.
+The Niranjan with five wicks is symbolic of duality that is the manifest energy of a deity, whereas the lamp with a single wick attracts sattvik frequencies.
+The lamp with five wicks attracts waves with destroyer property and dominant in raja component.
 The niranjan with five wicks denotes the relation of Panchpran (five vital air principles) with the Atmajyoti (flame of soul).
 Niranjan is used for waving Pancharati.
 Every single flame of niranjan is symbolic of Atmajyoti.
-Pancharti means invocation of God with the help of panchparanas.
+Pancharti means invocation of God with the help of panchpranas.
 While performing Pancharti we should have such a spiritual emotion that the Atmajyoti is kindled in me with the help of five panchaprans present in the body and I am performing the arti with such flame.